sebapersson/petab_sciml/docs/src/format.md

 # Format Specification

 A PEtab SciML problem extends the PEtab standard version 2 to accommodate hybrid models (SciML problems) that combine data-driven (neural net) and mechanistic components.
-The extension introduces one new PEtab file type:
+The extension introduces two new PEtab file types:

 1. **Neural Net File(s)**: Optional YAML file(s) describing neural net model(s).
+2. **Hybridization table**: Used to assign neural network outputs and inputs.
+Follows the logic of the condition table.

 It further extends the following standard PEtab files:

 1. **Mapping Table**: Used to describe how neural network inputs and outputs map to PEtab quantities.
 2. **Parameters Table**: Used to describe nominal values and potential priors for initializing network parameters.
-3. **Condition Table**: Used to assign neural network outputs and inputs.
-4. **Problem YAML File**: Includes a new SciML field for neural network models and (optionally) array or tensor formatted data.
+3. **Problem YAML File**: Includes a new SciML field for neural network models and (optionally) array or tensor formatted data.

 All other PEtab files remain unchanged.
 This page explains the format and options for each file that is added or modified by the PEtab SciML extension.

 ## High Level Overview

 The aim of the PEtab SciML extension is to facilitate the creation of hybrid models that combine data-driven and mechanistic components.
+The extension is designed to keep the dynamic model, neural network model, and PEtab problem as independent as possible, with the models linked in the hybridization table.

 The extension supports three hybrid model types, and a valid PEtab SciML problem can use one or any combination of these types.
 Each of the three types is specified differently:

 1. **Data-driven models in the ODE model’s right-hand side (RHS):** In this scenario, the SBML file is modified during import by either replacing a derivative or setting a parameter value to a neural network output.
-In both cases, the neural network input and output variables (as defined in the mapping table) must be assigned in the condition table using the `setRate`, `setParameter`  and/or `setAssignment` operator types.
+In both cases, the neural network input and output variables (as defined in the mapping table) must be assigned in the hybridization table using the `setRate`, `setParameter` and/or `setAssignment` operator types.

 2. **Data-driven models in the observable function:** In this scenario, the neural network output variable (as defined in the mapping table) is directly inserted in the observable formula.
-Meanwhile, the input variables (also defined in the mapping table) are assigned in the condition table using the `setAssignment` operator type.
+Meanwhile, the input variables (also defined in the mapping table) are assigned in the hybridization table using the `setAssignment` operator type.

 3. **Data-driven models to parametrize ODEs:** In this scenario, the data-driven model sets constant parameters or initial values in the ODE model prior to simulation.
-The input variable (as defined in the mapping table) can be assigned in the parameter or condition table as a standard constant PEtab variable, and the output variables (as defined in the mapping table) are assigned via the condition table.
+The input variable (as defined in the mapping table) can be assigned in the parameter, condition or hybridization table as a standard constant PEtab variable, and the output variables (as defined in the mapping table) are assigned via the hybridization or condition table.

 ## Neural Network Model Format

 The neural network model format is flexible, meaning that data-driven models can be provided in any format supported by tools compatible with the PEtab SciML format (for example, [Lux.jl](https://github.com/LuxDL/Lux.jl) in [PEtab.jl](https://github.com/sebapersson/PEtab.jl)).
 Additionally, the `petab_sciml` library offers a YAML file format (see below) for neural network models, which can be imported into tools across programming languages.
 The reason for this flexibility in format is that, although the YAML format can accommodate many architectures, some may still be difficult to represent.
 Still, when possible, we recommend using the YAML format to facilitate model exchange across different software.

-Regardless of the model format, to be compatible with the PEtab SciML format a neural network model must include two main parts:
+Regardless of the model format, to be compatible with the other files in a PEtab SciML problem a neural network model must include two main parts:

 - **layers**: A constructor that defines the network layers, each with a unique identifier.
 - **forward**: A forward pass function that, given input arguments, specifies the order of layer calls and any activation functions used and returns an array output.